MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 - When we spawn the FoodSprite in the power-ups code-group, can you randomly *choose* which animation is displayed to show either an apple, banana, or ham?

 > random(low,high)
-the random method is useful for ints
+the random method is useful for number variables (integers)

 > choose("Frank", "fred", "george")
-the choose method is useful for strs as well as ints
+the choose method is useful for strings (word variables) as well as integer variables.

 - When a FoodSprite spawns, can you create a new powerup?
 How might you use the str instance variable PowerUpType to modify what happens?
     - New power up idea: Make the banana add 5 to the score, and update the score text